 Important Update: The Marriage and Family Counseling degree has been discontinued and a Marriage and Family Certificate is now available for Clinical Mental Health Counseling students seeking additional preparation in couples and family therapy.

 This certificate is available to Clinical Mental Health Counseling Students seeking additional training in couples and family therapy.
-Students are prepared to provide family, couple, individual and group therapy.
+Students are prepared to provide family, couples, individual and group therapy utilizing a systemic perspective.
 This preparation includes an extensive study of systems theory and the systemic perspective of how to view, interpret, and intervene with problems associated with marriage and family life.
-This degree prepares students for work as a both a professional and marriage and family counselor.
+This certificate, along with your degree in clinical mental health counseling, prepares students for work as a professional counselor who treats couples and families.